campug/learning-resources/README.rst

   how things work and why, and how to use them. `Fluent Python on amazon.co.uk`_
 * `Effective Python`_
 * `Python Idioms (2014)`_ - by Safe, one of the original CamPUG founders

+Don't forget the official `Python 3 documentation`_.

+The tutorial is worth re-reading periodically, if only to see what has become a part of the "basic" language.
+It's perhaps not ideal for a first place to learn Python from, though.
+The reference manual is probably only of interest if you have the right sort of mind for it (but then it's not really a learning document anyway).

+Tibs would recommend looking at the first few sections of the library reference https://docs.python.org/3/library/index.html (this will give you the documentation for the latest version, but you can choose the version you want with the selector at the top of the page, and it’s normally fairly good at telling you when something new-ish was introduced in the actual body of the text).
+Hmm - probably Introduction through Built-in Exceptions, and then string, datetime, collections, pathlib, os.path and os (yes, those are different - blame history), and then it very much depends on what you want to do.

+If you need to use logging, regular expressions, unicode, argparse (command line parsing) and a few other things, the HOWTO documents at https://docs.python.org/3/howto/index.html are actually a better place to start.

 Other ideas: